 PHILLIP R. ROMIG, 1969-B.S., University of Notre Dame; M.S., Ph.D., Colorado School of Mines; Dean of the Office of Graduate Studies and Research, and Professor of Geophysics

-NIGEL T. MIDDLETON, 1990-B.Sc., Ph.D., University of the Witwatersrand, Johannesburg; Associate Vice President for Academic Affairs; Associate Professor of Engineering, P.E., S. Africa
+BARBARA M. OLDS, 1982-B.A., Stanford University; M.A., Ph.D., University of Denver; Associate Vice President for Academic Affairs and Professor of Liberal Arts and International Studies